Case Study

 2. Cloud computing skills, demonstrated by the deep experience of the assigned project team and references on similar and successful projects.

-3. The collaborative, flexible work approach, which included both concrete deliverables as well as ad-hoc advisory and support services that brought much-needed skills to bear on the initiative upfront and during the project.
+3. The collaborative, flexible work approach, which included both concrete deliverables and ad-hoc advisory and support services that brought much-needed skills to bear on the initiative upfront and during the project.

 APPROACH